numoonchld/numoonchld.github.io/_drafts/fakir-and-the-watermelon.md

 #### moral of the story

 - if the fakir had eaten the watemelon the first day, he would have been demonized
-- the villagers might have stoned him for eating something has horrific as the watermelon
+- the villagers might have stoned him for eating something as horrific as the watermelon
-  - as the villagers saw the watermelon as a demon
+  - because the villagers saw the watermelon as a demon

 ---